-What Benefits Does the Law Provide in the Case of a Workplace Death?
+What Benefits Does the Law Provide in a Wrongful Death Claim?

 This is covered in section 42-9-290 of the statute.
 The simplest expression is that the potential benefit can be 66.67% of the worker’s average weekly wages (and not less than $75/week) for 500 weeks from the date of the injury, and up to $12,000 for burial expenses.
 Benefit divisions between eligible dependents can become complicated, however.
 See below.

 When Does a Workplace Death Benefit Start in South Carolina?

 Here is what the statue says, followed by a simpler explanation: